SCOTLAND: Isles of Harris and Lewis

 Lewis and Harris are the two most northerly islands in the Hebridean chain, which stretches for 70 miles and is dotted with intimate rocky coves and endless white beaches.
 But this tour is all about light and drama.
 As the Atlantic winter ebbs away, these islands enter a period of change – change that brings brooding skies and dramatic seas.
 It is that change that we seek to capture.

-This tour is designed for serious landscape photographers intent on securing a varied portfolio of images from two of Scotland’s wildest areas.
-There will be plenty of tips and tricks thrown in and all topped off with great food in two superb settings.
+This tour is designed for serious landscape photographers intent on securing a varied portfolio of images from one of Scotland’s wildest areas.
+There will be plenty of tips and tricks thrown in and all topped off with great food.

 Dates: 4-10 May 2018